-CMU-related recommendations in the Letta, Nover and Draghi reports
+Box 3CMU-related recommendations in the Letta, Noyer and Draghi reports

-Throughout 2024, the debate on CMU has been informed by several landmark reports aiming to formulate a policy agenda for the new institutional cycle.
-In April 2024, former Italian Prime Minister Enrico Letta published a report on the future of the Single Market82, as requested by the European Council in June 2023 to provide recommendations for the European Council's 2024-2029 strategic agenda.
+Throughout 2024, the debate on the CMU has been informed by several landmark reports aimed at formulating a policy agenda for the new institutional cycle.
+In April 2024, former Italian Prime Minister Enrico Letta published a report on the future of the Single Market.
+83 It had been requested by the European Council in June 2023 to provide recommendations for the European Council's 2024-2029 strategic agenda.
 This report identifies key areas where the Single Market remains fragmented, including financial services, and advocates in favour of a "savings and investment union".
-On 25 April 2024, a task force of French public- and private-sector leaders mandated by the French finance ministry and chaired by former Banque de France governor Christian Noyer published a report83 setting out four key recommendations on CMU, detailing the priorities identified by the French government for CMU.
+On 25 April 2024, a task force of French public- and private-sector leaders mandated by the French finance ministry and chaired by former Banque de France governor Christian Noyer published a report 84 setting out four key recommendations on the CMU, detailing the priorities identified by the French government for the CMU.
 On 9 September 2024, former ECB President Mario Draghi published a report requested by Commission President Ursula von der Leyen on the future of competitiveness, which includes proposals on supporting private investment and financing innovation.
 The table below provides a comparison of the CMU-related recommendations in the three reports and maps them with the priorities identified in the Eurogroup statement.

 These reports focus on similar priorities, with the Letta and Draghi reports generally more wide-ranging and more high-level in their proposals.
 Overall, the reports have a large degree of overlap but differ significantly in their levels of detail and ambition.
 The Letta report is more cautious on securitisation, supervision, and the consolidation of the trading and post-trading landscape, reflecting the policy sensitivities in some Member States on these issues.
-By contrast, the Noyer report develops detailed and ambitious proposals, especially on securitisation, a priority for the French government.
+By contrast, the Noyer report develops detailed and ambitious proposals, especially on securitisation, which is a priority for the French government.
 The Draghi report shows the highest level of ambition, especially in creating a single capital markets architecture, but without discussing feasibility considerations.
-The Letta and Draghi report touches upon a wider range of issues, including harmonising insolvency frameworks and improving prudential and tax incentives for equity investment, without detail on technical implementation.
+The Letta and Draghi reports touch upon a wider range of issues, including harmonising insolvency frameworks and improving prudential and tax incentives for equity investment, without going into detail on technical implementation.
 The Draghi report places special emphasis on enhancing financing for innovation via venture capital and listed equity markets.
-Both reports also make recommendation on related issues beyond the scope of the current CMU discussions, such as on the role of public investment and public guarantees, and the creation of an EU safe asset.
+Both reports also make recommendations on related issues beyond the scope of the current CMU discussions.
+These issues include the role of public investment and public guarantees, and the creation of an EU safe asset.
 Taken together, these reports show a high degree of consensus on where further work is needed.

-Letta, E. (2024).
-"Much More Than a Market-Speed, Security, Solidarity: Empowering the Single Market to deliver a sustainable future and prosperity for all EU Citizens", April.
+83 Letta, E. (2024), "Much More Than a Market-Speed, Security, Solidarity: Empowering the Single Market to deliver a sustainable future and prosperity for all EU Citizens", April.

-Noyer Committee, (2024), "Developing European capital markets to finance the future Proposals for a Savings and Investments Union", French Treasury, April.
+84 Noyer Committee (2024), "Developing European capital markets to finance the future Proposals for a Savings and Investments Union", French Treasury, April.

-Table AComparison of the Letta, Noyer and Draghi recommendations on CMU with the Eurogroup priorities
+Table AComparison of the Letta, Noyer and Draghi recommendations on the CMU with the Eurogroup priorities